-Grants.gov is the centralized location for grant seekers to find and apply for Federal funding opportunities.
+Grants.gov is the centralized location for grant seekers to find and apply for federal funding opportunities.

-You must register with Grants.gov prior to submitting your application package.
+Applicants must register with Grants.gov prior to submitting an application package.
 The multistep registration process generally cannot be completed in a single day.
-If you are not already registered, you should allow several weeks before the grant program deadline to complete this one-time process.
+If your organization is not already registered, allow several weeks before the application deadline to complete this one-time process.
 Do not wait until the day of the application deadline to register.

-You will need your Grants.gov user ID and password that you obtain during the registration process to submit your application when it is complete.
+The Grants.gov user ID and password obtained during the registration process are required to submit an application when it is complete.